zmzm/grsu-shedule-parser/README.md

 ## Super simple to use
-This module is designed to parse the GRSU schedules page. data - is a html page with the schedule. parsedata - ready weekly schedule.
+This module is designed to parse the GRSU schedules page. data - is a html page with the schedule, parsedata - ready weekly schedule.

 ```js